 The Urban Nation Museum in Berlin purchased a work for its permanent collection in February 2018.

-In Amsterdam, the largest Street Art Museum in the world is currently being built in Lasloods Hall.
+In Amsterdam, the largest Street Art Museum in the world was currently opened in Lasloods Hall.
 The museum was founded by Peter Ernst Coolen on the premises of the NDSM docks.
-XOOOOX originals will also be on display there, they are already part of the collection.
+XOOOOX originals are also on display there as part of the collection.

 At the age of 16, XOOOOX began to flip through his sister’s countless Vogues, cut out the models and stick them in the city.
 Later he switched to stencils, stencils.
 He tries to contrast with the glamour of the fashion world by applying the stylish and flawless models to weathered and urban surfaces.
 In many of his works he also uses logos of fashion brands like Hermes or Chanel, which he alienates.
 In some cases, this can also be understood as homage, as is the case with brands that look back on a long tradition.
 In others, however, it is rather a criticism of the over-industrialization of fashion and they invite the viewer to question it.

 Art does not work without an art market.
 The development of street art has picked up speed rapidly in recent years.
 At the 2008 Red Auction in New York with Banksy, a work by a street art artist achieved a seven-digit result for the first time.
 The works of XOOOOX are already well into the five-digit range.
 This makes him the highest paid German artist in this genre, which naturally attracts buyers who buy his works as an investment.